By Dana Borowka, MA

 However, the clock is ticking.
-Our panelists on February 3 are going to present their views on when they expect the next recession to be felt.
-They believe it will likely be pre-staged by a series of financial events that trigger a severe pull-back in the market and a rapid slowdown of the economy.
+Our panelists from our monthly Open Line web conference believe it will likely be pre-staged by a series of financial events that trigger a severe pull-back in the market and a rapid slowdown of the economy.

 One way to suspect that the downturn has begun is to study your order board.
 Are sales tapering off?
 Are orders being placed less frequently and for smaller amounts?
 This tells you your customers are feeling the change.

 Are you noticing an uptick in job applicants?
 This can mean other businesses are beginning to shed workers.